 Your health care provider can easily monitor your vitamin B12 levels through a blood test.
-Once found deficient, they can administer vitamin B12 injections under the tongue or through using a patch that can deliver the vitamin to the body.
+In the case of severe deficiency, your doctor can administer vitamin B12 injections under the tongue or by using a patch that can quickly deliver the vitamin to the body.
 Once your levels are stabilized, you can maintain healthy levels of daily Vitamin B12 supplementation.

 This site is not designed to, and does not: provide medical advice, professional diagnosis, opinion, treatment, or services to you or to any other individual.
 Through this site and links to other sites, Metformin Facts provides general information for educational purposes only.